 Clinical trials reveal that Spravato can have a positive effect on depressive symptoms by lowering the frequency of suicidal thoughts, and also by strengthening or repairing damaged or weakened neurotransmitters that can cause depression in the first place – thereby potentially helping develop new cell connections in the brain.

-The most commonly seen side effects of Spravato are:
+The most commonly seen side effects of Spravato esketamine treatments are:

 More serious side effects Spravato include: